henrywu2019/BentoML/docs/source/concepts.rst

 ----------------

-With ``@web_static_content`` decorator, you can add your web frontend project directory to your BentoService class and Kappa will automatically bundle all the web UI files and host them when starting the API server.
+With ``@web_static_content`` decorator, you can add your web frontend project directory to your MyModel class and Kappa will automatically bundle all the web UI files and host them when starting the API server.

 .. code-block:: python